-- In bargaining unit with up to 12 members, no more than one (1) employee shall be on leave at any one time.
-In bargaining unit with 13 or more members no more than two (2) employees shall be on leave at any one time. - ii) The aggregate total number of days of leave, including Provincial Committee Leave, will not exceed sixty-five (65) working days in a calendar year. - iii) The Union will give at least four (4) weeks written notice where practicable. - iv) Replies to request for leaves of absence shall be given in writing within two (2) calendar weeks of receipt of the request. - v) Provided that such leave may be arranged without undue hardship to the normal operations of the Home. - vi) Permission for such leave will not be unreasonably withheld - vii) The Employer shall not be responsible for overtime payment for any employee who may be required to work in place of another employee who is absent on Union business. - viii) If a request for Union leave of absence is submitted after the schedule is posted, the employee requesting such leave shall attempt to find their own replacement, subject to management's approval.
+i) In bargaining units with up to twelve (12) members, no more than one (1) employee shall be on leave at any one time.
+In bargaining units with thirteen (13) or more members, no more than two (2) employees shall be on leave at any one time.

+- ii) The aggregate total number of days of leave, including Provincial Committee Leave, will not exceed sixty-five (65) working days in a calendar year. - iii) The Union will give at least four (4) weeks' written notice where practicable. - iv) Replies to request for leaves of absence shall be given within two (2) calendar weeks of receipt of the request. - v) Provided that such leave may be arranged without undue hardship to the normal operations of the Home. - vi) Permission for such leave will not be unreasonably withheld.